ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 	public int front;
 	public int rear;
 	public int size;
-	// Capacity is different from size as size in number of elements and capacity is
+	// Capacity is different from size as size is number of elements
-	// maximum size
-	public int capacity;
+    // and capacity is the maximum size possible public int capacity;
 	public int array[];